keelancook/missionscenter/_posts/2022-01-12-gmw-welcome.md

 created: 2022-01-12

 ---
-This site will be our online home for all things Global Missions Week.
+*This site will be our online home for all things Global Missions Week.
+We need to place a compelling one-paragraph description of Global Missions Week here.
+I also want to add any marketing graphic that communications may produce for the event here.*

-Pathways » IMB is a cooperative equipping cohort facilitated by churches in the Union Baptist Association in partnership with the International Mission Board (IMB).
-Our hope is to streamline the process of onboarding new missionaries and simplify the application process for those wanting to go.
-The IMB has worked hard with our association to create a process that both meets their requirements and allows us the freedom to design a system that meets the unique needs of our churches.
 ## Schedule of Events

 ### Tuesday